natalieagus/50002/docs/Labs/lab6.md

     .. add more process table here
 ```

-## Task D: Synchronize mouse reporting with other I/O using Semaphores
+## Part D: Synchronize mouse reporting with other I/O using Semaphores
 Using **semaphores**, **coordinate** the operation of the user-mode processes so that click messages only appear after the prompt has been output but before you have started typing in a sentence to be translated.
 * In other words, once you start typing in a sentence, click messages should be **delayed** until after the next prompt.
 * If the user clicks *multiple* times after they have started typing, only a SINGLE click message needs to be displayed (describing either the **first** or **last** click, your **choice**).